 A. Minimum GPA

-Students in the School of Design and Production are expected to achieve and maintain a mandated minimum Grade Point Average (GPA) in liberal arts and arts courses.
+Students in the School of Design and Production are expected to achieve and maintain a mandated minimum Grade Point Average (GPA) in two categories: liberal arts and arts courses.
 Failure to achieve and/or maintain these minimum GPAs will result in placement on probation and be subject to non-continuation in the program.
 Specific information about minimum GPA requirements, probation and non-continuation is available in the Institutional Policies Section of the Bulletin

 B. Production Evaluations

 Students enrolled in Production must participate in the Production Evaluation process at the end of each semester of enrollment.
 More specific information concerning the Production Evaluation process is available from the faculty of each concentration.
 All work covered in the course titled Production (DEP 1000 and DEP 5000) will be graded and evaluated at the end of each semester by the entire D&P faculty.

-Continuation from one academic year to the next in all programs in the School of Design and Production is based on several factors.
+Continuation from one academic year to the next in all programs in the School of Design and Production is based on several factors and is not automatic.
 Among these are: faculty assessment of professional potential, class grades, production assignment evaluations, growth in artistic and/or technical abilities as applicable, academic growth, professional demeanor and creative discipline.
-If a student is found to have interacted inappropriately with the UNCSA or School of Design and Production community, or to have failed to follow UNCSA or School of Design and Production policies and procedures, he or she will be subject to dismissal from the program.
+If a student is found to have interacted inappropriately with the UNCSA or School of Design and Production community, or to have failed to follow UNCSA or School of Design and Production policies and procedures, they will be subject to dismissal from the program.
 Please see Undergraduate Policy on Student Probation and Continuation.